- Software testing is the process of checking that an application behaves as expected under real conditions.

 Manual testing

-In the early days of software development, all testing was manual.
-Testers walked through each step by hand, recording results manually.
-Even today, manual testing plays a critical role where a human perspective is essential—especially in exploratory testing, usability assessments, and UI evaluation, and visual design review.
+Manual testing involves human testers executing test cases by hand, exploring the application, and evaluating usability.
+Even in an AI-driven world, manual testing plays a critical role where human perspective is essential—especially in exploratory testing, usability assessments, UI evaluation, and visual design review.

 Take a photo-editing app: automated tests might confirm that a filter applies without error.
 A human tester might notice that the "enhance" filter makes portraits look washed out, or that "dark mode" causes eye strain in low light.
 That's insight only a person can provide.